If Xenoblade is the high-profile, must-play Wii JRPG everyone tells you to try, Arc Rise Fantasia is the underrated gem that time forgot.

 And now, with the subtlety of Arnold Schwarzenegger when he said he’d be back and then drove through the police station’s entrance with a truck in the first Terminator, here’s an out-of-nowhere segment about some stuff I didn’t like:

 At the end of the day, though, Arc Rise Fantasia is a genuinely good game.
-It’s like the cook who was given some pretty average base ingredients to work with, but with a bit of creativity and honest effort, managed to turn it into a notably above average dish.
-Sure, the classic JRPG tropes are there, the “X was actually Y! gasp!” types of twists also happen, there’s even a silly love triangle… but hey, it keeps you engaged and entertained from start to finish.
-The battle system is solid, and the bosses are refreshingly challenging… though some of them can be a bit too much, which will lead to frustration and people potentially quitting before the end.
-And I can’t even blame you, since some of the late-game bosses are just… brutal.
-Hell, even I got stuck on the final boss and still haven’t beaten it at the time of writing this (before you ask: yes, I just watched the ending cutscene on Youtube…).
+It’s like a cook who was given some pretty average base ingredients to work with, but with a bit of creativity and honest effort, managed to turn it into a notably above average dish.
+Sure, the classic JRPG tropes are there, the “X was actually Y!
+Gasp!” types of twists also happen, there’s even a silly love triangle… but hey, it keeps you engaged and entertained from start to finish.
+The battle system is solid and the bosses are refreshingly challenging, though a few of them can be a bit too much, which might lead to frustration or some people quitting before the end.
+And I can’t even blame them, since some of the late-game bosses are just… brutal.
+Hell, even I got stuck on the final boss and still haven’t beaten it at the time of writing this (before you ask: I just watched the ending cutscene on Youtube…).
 But if you’re the type that refuses to give up, if you want a surprisingly decent storyline where stuff actually keeps happening (after the first 10-15 hours, at any rate), and don’t mind getting stomped into the ground a few times by tough-as-nails bosses, Arc Rise Fantasia is going to be worth your time.